 It also helps to have a plan as to when you intend to use the expressed breast milk.
 If you don’t think you’ll be using it within four days, freeze immediately.
 This ensures that you are freezing quality milk.

 There’s nothing worse than throwing away painstakingly expressed milk!
-Freezing in small containers of 2 to 4 ounces, or whichever amount that you know your baby usually drinks, helps to make the most of your precious stack.
+Freezing in small containers of 2 to 4 ounces, or whichever amount that you know your baby usually drinks, helps to make the most of your precious stash.

 As emphasized by Stanford Children’s Health, milk intended for a high-risk baby should not be frozen once it’s been refrigerated for more than 24 to 48 hours.